dr-mushtaq/Natural-language-processing/ReadMe.md

   - [**Building Chatbots in Python**](https://github.com/hussain0048/Natural-language-processing/blob/main/Chatbot_using_python.ipynb)
 </details>

+## 💻 Workflow:

+- Fork the repository

+- Clone your forked repository using terminal or gitbash.

+- Make changes to the cloned repository

+- Add, Commit and Push

+- Then in Github, in your cloned repository find the option to make a pull request

+> print("Start contributing for ML-ProjectKart")

+## ⚙️ Things to Note

+* Make sure you do not copy codes from external sources because that work will not be considered.
+Plagiarism is strictly not allowed.
+* You can only work on issues that have been assigned to you.
+* If you want to contribute the algorithm, it's preferrable that you create a new issue before making a PR and link your PR to that issue.
+* If you have modified/added code work, make sure the code compiles before submitting.
+* Strictly use snake_case (underscore_separated) in your file_name and push it in correct folder.
+* Do not update the **[README.md](https://github.com/prathimacode-hub/ML-ProjectKart/blob/main/README.md).**

 ## **✨Top Contributors**
 We would love your help in making this repository even better!
 If you know of an amazing NLP course that isn't listed here, or if you have any suggestions for improvement in any course content, feel free to open an issue or submit a course contribution request.